MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-defender-for-endpoint.md

 # Enable the Defender for Endpoint integration

-The Defender for Servers plan in Microsoft Defender for Cloud [integrates natively with Microsoft Defender for Endpoint](integration-defender-for-endpoint.md) to provide Defender for Endpoint protection capabilities to machines protected by Defender for Servers.
+The Defender for Servers plan in Microsoft Defender for Cloud [integrates natively with Microsoft Defender for Endpoint](integration-defender-for-endpoint.md) to provide Defender for Endpoint protection capabilities, and Microsoft Defender Vulnerability Management capabilities, to machines protected by Defender for Servers.

-When you turn on the Defender for Servers plan, Defender for Endpoint is integrated by default, and automatic provisioning of the Defender for Endpoint sensor is enabled for supported machines connected to Defender for Cloud.
+When you turn on the Defender for Servers plan, Defender for Endpoint integration is turned on by default for supported machines connected to Defender for Cloud.
+Integration automatically deploys the Defender for Endpoint sensor on connected machines.

 This article describes how to enable Defender for Endpoint integration manually if needed, for Windows and Linux machines.